Saturday, August 18, 2012

 Recently restored by Tom Heath are some fantastic Sheaffers pens.

 Pen #1- 1949 Sheaffer Cadet/ Craftsman in grey, restored, fully functional.
 Extra fine nib.
-Both caps are included. $35 + Shipping
+Both caps are included. $35 + Shipping.
+SOLD

 Pen #3- 1929 Sheaffer 3-25, scarce pen in Jade.
 Jade was usually used in the bigger pens, and few 3-25's were made in Jade in the early 30's and they were only made for only a few years.
-Smooth fine nib. $80 + Shipping
+Smooth fine nib. $80 + Shipping.
+SOLD

 Friday, July 27, 2012